timm/tested/docs/onScript.md

 ## Domain-Specific Languages

 My code uses several shorthand notations.
+- a trick for parsing help strings and generating config params
+- a trick for defining a

 ### Help String to Options
 The code using options whose defaults are defined and extracted from